-Our New Age Directional sidecuts are Progressive sidecuts, which also incorporate Death Grip™ – a reverse sidecut arc in the midsection of the board.
-Due to a reduced effective edge as a result of hybrid camber shapes, this reverse camber arc provides a point of contact to retain control and consistency throughout the turn.
+Our New Age Directional sidecuts are Progressive sidecuts, which also incorporate a reverse sidecut arc in the midsection of the board.
+Due to a reduced effective edge as a result of hybrid camber shapes, this reverse camber arc provides a point of contact to retain control throughout the turn.

-A radial sidecut is a single radius design causing your board to start and finish a turn on the same arc.
+A radial sidecut is a single radius design that allows your board to start and finish a turn on the same arc.

 Technology integrated into snowboard construction affects many characteristics of a board’s performance.
 Flex, along with weight, stability, energy and other factors come into play when considering whether a board is right for you.
-Flex may also be the most important because it will determine how you will be able to manipulate your board on snow.
-Soft, flexible boards are great for jibbing and making your snowboard do what you want, when you want.
+Flex may be the most important as it will determine how you are able to manipulate your board on snow.
+Soft, flexible boards are great for jibbing and overall command over your snowboard, especially in the park.
 They’re easy to ride and very forgiving.
 Stiffer boards have more pop, more energy, and more stability at high speeds but they require more effort and skill from the rider as well.

 All boards in this catalog are rated on a scale from 1 to 10.
-The number given is the estimated resistance the board would provide to the average customer.
+The number given is the estimated resistance the board may provide to the average customer.

 1 would be the resistance of a noodle, 10 would be the resistance of a tree trunk.